Facts About Home Mortgage after Bankruptcy Case

 The home mortgage market has become extremely competitive in the 21st century.
 As a result, lenders are having to reach out to a wider range of consumers than at any other point in time in history.

 Generally, the interests rates associated with a post-bankruptcy home mortgage loan will be higher than what will be in place in a more traditional or conventional home mortgage loan.
+But this practice is changing fast.
+It may be less so when you read this than when Paul wrote it.

 Avoid the Sharks